openstack/charm-specs/doc/source/index.rst

    How to submit a spec <readme>

-For more details, look at spec template for the specific release, and see the wiki page on Blueprints: https://wiki.openstack.org/wiki/Blueprints
+For more details, look at spec template for the specific release.

 Indices and tables
 ==================